Table of Contents

 Red Light Therapy and Osteoarthritis

-One study using animal models found that red light therapy may not just suppress pain by suppressing inflammation but may actually help restore the health of damaged cartilage in those who have osteoarthritis.
+One study published in Sage Journals using animal models found that red light therapy may not just suppress pain by suppressing inflammation but may actually help restore the health of damaged cartilage in those who have osteoarthritis.

 Red Light Therapy and Rheumatoid Arthritis